-Assessing the structural model, bootstrapping was used to assess the significance of the path coefficients at a minimum number of bootstrap samples with 5,000 valid observations (Hair, Ringle, and Sarstedt, 2016).
-This helped to compute the empirical t and p values for all structural path coefficients.
-The SmartPLS bootstrapping report is summarized in Table 4 below.
+Assessing the structural model, bootstrapping was used to assess the significance of the path coefficients at a minimum number of bootstrap samples with 5,000 valid observations (Hair et al., 2016).
+This helped to compute the empirical t- and p-values for all structural path coefficients.
+The SmartPLS bootstrapping report is summarised in Table 4.